-the concurrence of the Secretary has been obtained.
-In accordance with Planning Circular PS 18-003 dated 21 February 2018 the concurrence of the Secretary is assumed for Council and their established Local Planning Panels for applications made with a supporting objection under Clause 4.6.
+the concurrence of the In accordance with Planning Circular PS 18-003 dated 21 February 2018 the Secretary has been concurrence of the Secretary is assumed for Council and their established obtained.
+Local Planning Panels for applications made with a supporting objection under Clause 4.6.